DataDog/pg_tracing/README.md

 ## Sending Spans

-Spans can be automatically sent to an otel collector by setting `pg_tracing.otel_endpoint` parameter:
+Spans can be automatically sent to an otel collector by setting the `pg_tracing.otel_endpoint` parameter:

 ```
 # postgresql.conf